-Stock futures point lower as uncertainties persist in Ukraine
+Dow plunges 500 points as uncertainties persist in Ukraine

-Stocks have oscillated in tandem with headlines in previous sessions, and the trend looked likely to continue Thursday, with the tech-heavy Nasdaq slated to decline 0.8 percent at the open.
-The Dow Jones industrial average and the S&P 500 index were both poised to slide 0.5 percent.
+Stocks have oscillated in tandem with headlines in previous sessions, and the trend looked likely to continue Thursday.
+Around 10:30 a.m., the tech-heavy Nasdaq had declined 1.2 percent.
+The Standard & Poor’s 500 index shed nearly 1.5 percent, with all 11 sectors of the broad index losing ground.
+The Dow had also swung nearly 1.5 percent lower.
+All are down 4 percent or more year to date, according to MarketWatch.

 U.S. says Russian claim of pullback around Ukraine is ‘false,’ accuses Moscow of adding troops instead